Nihonia mirabilis

 Nihonia mirabilis, the remarkable turrid, is a species of sea snail, a marine gastropod mollusk in the family Cochlespiridae.

 Description

 The length of the shell attains 90 mm, its diameter 24 mm.
 The buff shell has an elongate-fusiform shape.
 It shows broad, reddish-brown longitudinal flames.
 The long siphonal canal is straight and unnotched, showing primary and secondary spirals.
 The shell contains 11 1/2 moderately convex whorls, including 1 1/2 smooth whorls in the protoconch.
 The spîral sculpture shows prominent spiral cords and numerous interstitial spiral threads.
 The axial sculpture shows many weak growth lines.
-The body whorl contains twelve primary spiral cords and measures ⅔ of the total length of the shell.
+The body whorl contains twelve primary spiral cords and measures two-thirds of the total length of the shell.
 The thin outer lip is arcuately produced.
 The aperture is oblong and ovate.

 Distribution

 This marine species occurs off Japan.